What looks like a stretched blueberry, tastes like a combination of blueberries, raspberries, and rhubarb, and is delicious in baked goods?

 Growing Haskaps for Home Fruit Production

-Haskaps are a very hardy fruit for cold climates and produce fruit in mid to late June.
-Growing haskaps is fairly easy, you just have to make sure you have at least 2 different varieties for pollination the bloom at exactly the same time.
+Haskaps are very hardy fruits for cold climates and produce fruit in mid-to late June.
+Growing haskaps is fairly easy; you just have to make sure you have at least two different varieties for pollination that bloom at exactly the same time.

 - Very Early: Berry Blue and Blue Belle (also known as Polar Night and Polar Jewel)